brh55/fitbit-settings/readme.md

 - [Pixels on Ridge](https://pixelsonridge.com)

-> Feel free to submit your studio with a GitHub issue
+> If you are using, `fitbit-settings`, feel free to add your studio by submitting a GitHub issue

 ## License